Twin Valley advances to third straight PIAA Class 2A girls lacrosse final with win over Villa Maria Academy

 Twin Valley goalie Stephanie Dunbar makes a save late in the Raiders’ 10-9 victory over Villa Maria in the PIAA Class 2A semifinal on Tuesday at Exeter’s Don Thomas Stadium.
 (BILL UHRICH – READING EAGLE)

-Fellow senior Ameila Wood added insurance and scored from the free position with 2:41 to go.
+Fellow senior Ameila Wood added an insurance goal and scored from the free position with 2:41 to go.

 “It felt really good,” Givens said on scoring the fourth-quarter goals.
 “It’s always nice to get ahead, but those goals definitely meant something to get us to where we are now.
 So I was just really happy that I could pull it off, and I’m so blessed that I have a team that can help me do that.”